Back to Blog

 Platforms: PC

-Rogue Genesia adds a world map and stage selection to the survivors formula.
-You choose your path between runs, picking different biomes with different enemy types and rewards.
+Rogue Genesia adds a world map and stage selection to the survivors formula, which changes the pacing significantly.
+Instead of one continuous run, you choose your path between stages, picking different biomes with different enemy types and rewards.
+This means you are making strategic decisions about your route, not just your build.
 The meta-progression is massive, with permanent upgrades that meaningfully change how future runs play out.
+Early unlocks give you new starting weapons; later ones reshape entire mechanics.
 It also has multiplayer, which turns the screen into pure chaos with friends.
+The difficulty scaling in co-op is well-tuned -- it actually gets harder, not just busier.

 Platforms: PC